randyverishop/airflow/BREEZE.rst

                  async,aws,azure,celery,dask,elasticsearch,gcp,kubernetes,mysql,postgres,redis,slack,
                  ssh,statsd,virtualenv

+  --disable-pip-cache
+          Disables GitHub PIP cache during the build.
+Useful if github is not reachable during build.

   --additional-extras
           Additional extras to pass to build images The default is no additional extras.

   --additional-python-deps
           Additional python dependencies to use when building the images.

-  --additional-dev-deps
+  --dev-apt-command
+          The basic command executed before dev apt deps are installed.

+  --additional-dev-apt-command
+          Additional command executed before dev apt deps are installed.

+  --additional-dev-apt-deps
           Additional apt dev dependencies to use when building the images.

-  --additional-runtime-deps
+  --dev-apt-deps
+          The basic apt dev dependencies to use when building the images.

+  --additional-dev-apt-deps
+          Additional apt dev dependencies to use when building the images.

+  --additional-dev-apt-envs
+          Additional environment variables set when adding dev dependencies.

+  --runtime-apt-command
+          The basic command executed before runtime apt deps are installed.

+  --additional-runtime-apt-command
+          Additional command executed before runtime apt deps are installed.

+  --runtime-apt-deps
+          The basic apt runtime dependencies to use when building the images.

+  --additional-runtime-apt-deps
           Additional apt runtime dependencies to use when building the images.

-  --disable-pip-cache
-          Disables GitHub PIP cache during the build.
-Useful if github is not reachable during build.
+  --additional-runtime-apt-envs
+          Additional environment variables set when adding runtime dependencies.

+  Build options:

   --disable-mysql-client-installation
           Disables installation of the mysql client which might be problematic if you are building